ddesmond/ClaymanWeb/index.md

 #### Clayman Asset Manager:
   - Standalone libraries driven by user configuration or environment variables
   - Library creation and loading, library history
+  - Drag and Drop to Import new Asset
   - Import, export and delete Asset Packages
   - LibraryEngine python API for integrations in DCC (not in Alpha)
   - Creation of Categories and QuickTags